treejamie/garden/README.md

 ### 3. Scores

-I didn't complete this task.
+I didn't complete this task, but [I've hinted at how I'd approach if I had the time in the PR][8].

 ## Endpoints